DESIGN PROCESS AND PROJECT-BASED LEARNING

 From Bootcamp to the final Thesis Symposium, faculty members, who are active design practitioners, encourage students to pursue forward-looking creative, commercial, research-based, educational, and art-based career paths.
 Areas of study include Interaction (mobile, games, web, and installation), Physical Computing (programming code and chip-based applications such as toys, fashion, media in architecture, and performance technology), 2D and 3D Animation, Motion Graphics, and Digital Filmmaking.

-Through dynamic collaborations with industry partners, other universities, and not-for-profit organizations, students make award-winning design projects and have opportunities to exhibit at venues worldwide.
+Through dynamic collaborations with external partnerships, other universities, and not-for-profit organizations, students make award-winning design projects and have opportunities to exhibit at venues worldwide.
 As a result, MFA DT alumni are leaders in a variety of groundbreaking innovative enterprises.